ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 Error occurred while inserting a mapping of Device and Center|	KER-MSD-075|

 #### B. Delete a Center-Device mapping in the Center-Device mapping Masterdata DB
-Upon receiving a request to delete a Center-Device mapping with the input parameters (regcntr_id, device_id) the system updates the is_deleted flag to true in the Center-Device mapping DB against the input received
+Upon receiving a request to delete a Center-Device mapping with the input parameters (regcntr_id, device_id), the system updates the is_deleted flag to true in the Center-Device mapping DB against the input received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * regcntr_id - character (36) - Mandatory
 * device_id - character (36) - Mandatory